TobiasHanss/SmartPlug/README.md

 To establish the WebSocket connection you have to have a access token.
 A simple POST message with the eMS password is sufficient to receive this token.
 Fun Fact: The eMS enforces a 12-digit password on its website and then sends it unencrypted to its server.
 This is how it has to be done folks, a longer PW makes the system more secure ;-)
 It's all encapsulated into the eMShome class.

+## Development environment:
+It's a MS Visual Studio Code project using the Platform IO plugin.

+Extern libs:
+- bblanchon/ArduinoJson@^6.19.4
+- gilmaimon/ArduinoWebsockets@^0.5.3 --->> NOTE: This lib was altert in order to get it working with the eMS home